andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

+## CORE MODEL:

+Note:
+DATA-NOT-PROCESS,
+MODELS
-## CORE MODEL: DATA-NOT-PROCESS, MODELS - ("one model to rule them all", "data focussed")
+"one model to rule them all", [AHL]
+"data focussed" [GT]

 ### "One Model to Rule Them All" [AHL]